New COVID-19 restrictions to impact French growth - minister

 Le Maire reiterated that the new lockdown measures would force the temporary closure of 150,000 businesses at a cost of 11 billion euros per month.

-Bank of France Governor Francois Villeroy de Galhau said on Thursday he did not expect the new restrictions to have an impact on the bank's forecast of 5.5% growth in 2021, provided the restrictions do not last beyond early May.
+Bank of France Governor Francois Villeroy de Galhau said on Thursday he did not expect the new restrictions to have a significant impact on the bank's forecast of 5.5% growth in 2021, provided the restrictions do not last beyond early May.

 France reported more than 50,000 new COVID-19 infections on Thursday and 308 deaths, while the number of people in intensive care units rose to 5,109.